BlockstreamResearch/bip-frost-dkg/README.md

 and by integrity, has received `x` as input.
 Thus, this honest participant will accept `cert` and return True.

-### EncPedPop
+### Putting it all together: ChillDKG

-EncPedPop is a thin wrapper around that SimplPedPop.
+TODO ChillDKG a wrapper around encpedpop, it adds a recovery mechanism
-It takes care of encrypting the secret shares, so that they can be sent over insecure channels.

-EncPedPod encrypts the shares to a 33-byte public key (as generated using [BIP 327's IndividualPubkey](https://github.com/bitcoin/bips/blob/master/bip-0327.mediawiki#key-generation-of-an-individual-participant) algorithm).

-## ChillDKG
+## Interface and Usage of ChillDKG

 ChillDKG is the DKG protocol proposed in this BIP.
 Its main advantages over existing DKG protocols are that it does not require any external secure channel or consensus mechanism, and recovering a participant is securely possible from a single seed and the full transcript of the protocol.

-TODO It's a wrapper around encpedpop

 TODO Say something about the reference code and link to it somewhere